Estopheles/qr-certificate-validator/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it by emailing [your-email@domain.com].
+If you discover a security vulnerability, please report it by emailing estopheles@proton.me.

 **Please do not report security vulnerabilities through public GitHub issues.**